pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1352-hide-pa1k4-targets.rst

 Device Features
 ---------------
-- change target from 7 to 5 and hide 6 and 7
+-  for "PA1K4"('CalibrationAxis'),change target count from 7 to 5 to  hide 6 and 7

 New Devices
 -----------